-Many industries use RTDs for measuring temperature, and the sensor in the majority of those devices are either the Pt100 or Pt1000.
+Many industries use RTDs for measuring temperature, and the sensor in the majority of those devices are either Pt100 or Pt1000.
 These two temperature sensors have similar characteristics, but their difference in nominal resistance may determine which one you choose for your application.

 Resistance temperature detectors (RTDs), also called resistance thermometers, are popular temperature measurement devices due to their reliability, accuracy, versatility, repeatability, and ease of installation.